 Not all spies are ghouls.
-Some Kindred control their spies through mental Disciplines like Dominate and Majesty, but those without such powers are forced to rely on the blood bond.
+Some Kindred control their spies through mental Disciplines like Dominate and Presence, but those without such powers are forced to rely on the blood bond.
 Usually, Kindred will do their best to keep their spies in the dark about the All-Night Society at large.
 Most will also take pains to ensure that their spies know little about them as well.
 Those with mental Disciplines will cloud the minds of their spies so they no longer remember who they report to.
 Some Kindred go so far as to plant false evidence on their spies, leading to a third party as a further way of instilling unrest.

 The lifespan of these ghouls is extremely short.
 They are almost always killed if they are discovered, though sometimes they are turned into double agents.
 Even if they perform their mission successfully, their masters usually find it too dangerous to let them live afterwards.
 Most spies do not outlive their usefulness.